5 Warranty Myths That Big Retailers Don’t Want You To Know About

 Use apps to get a lower-cost warranty.
 Upsie offers lower-cost extended warranties on products like TVs, laptops, iPhones, and more.
 The best part is they will even tell you if you shouldn’t buy a warranty; if a warranty isn’t a good deal or the right fit for your latest purchase, they will tell you honestly.

-Big box retailers are making big profits off of warranties.
-But don’t fall for the warranty myths.
-Know the facts and make a well-informed decision.
-And if you want to buy some additional protection for your latest big purchase, check out new alternatives like Upsie to get lower prices and better transparency on how the warranties work, and whether or not a warranty is the right decision for you.
+And if you want to buy some additional protection for your latest big purchase, check out new alternatives like Upsie to get lower prices and better transparency on how the warranties work, as well as whether or not a warranty is the right decision for you.